 BYU College of Nursing

-You are currently browsing the Vaccinews Blog weblog archives for December, 2011.
+You are currently browsing the Vaccinews Blog weblog archives for the year 2011.

 BYU College of Nursing

 An experimental vaccine has been shown in a small study to protect people from norovirus, infamous for sickening hundreds in outbreaks aboard cruise ships.

 Noroviruses spread from person to person and through contaminated food or water, causing diarrhea, vomiting and stomach pain.
 The infection causes more than 20 million cases of acute gastroenteritis annually in the United States, and there is no treatment.

 Researchers tested a vaccine containing a weakened, non-infectious version of the virus in hopes that it would prompt a protective immune response in humans.
 Seventy-seven healthy men and women ages 18 to 50 participated.
 In two doses given three weeks apart, 38 subjects received the vaccine and 39 an inactive placebo.
 The results appeared in a recent issue of The New England Journal of Medicine.